Elements of Poetry

 - white = peace or purity

 Such terms as connotation, simile, metaphor, allegory, and symbol are aspects of this comparison.
-Such expressions are generally called figurative or metaphorical language.
+These expressions are generally called figurative or metaphorical language.

 DENOTATION AND CONNOTATION